-Records were broken and Windies once aging found themselves on the loosing side.
+Records were broken and Windies once again found themselves on the losing side.
 India’s 52nd stadium made a debut.
-Rohit Sharma became the only batsman to record 4 hundreds in T20 internationals.
+Rohit Sharma became the only batsman to record 4 hundred in T20 Internationals.
 Here’s an outlook of the match:

-At the beginning of chase, Shai Hope showed a glimpse of his talent by hitting an outswinging delivery from Bhuvaneshwar Kumar for a straight six, and got bowled after 4 balls by Khaleel Ahmed.
+At the beginning of the chase, Shai Hope showed a glimpse of his talent by hitting an out swinging delivery from Bhuvaneshwar Kumar for a straight six and got bowled after 4 balls by Khaleel Ahmed.
 Darren Bravo and Shimron Hetmyer lunged forward without fulfilling the run rate.
 Shimron Hetmyer perished in the process to break the shackles and a bat-turned shot of his found the fielder at long on.

 Darren Bravo edged a skiddy legspinner of Kuldeep into Rohit Sharma’s hands at slip after smacking a powerful shot down the ground in previous over.
 Nicholas Pooran in his innings of 3 balls, missed 1st one, beautifully paddled 2nd one and was deceived by the one that comes in (wrong’un) by Kuldeep.
 Pollard got out to his Mumbai Indian fellow, Bumrah, after colliding with him and was caught and bowled.

 Ramdin and Fabian Allen went to the pavilion in succession.
 Only good over of their innings was the 18th one (all the damage has been done till that) in which 19 runs were scored off Kuldeep Yadav to spoil his economy from 4.33 to 8.
 Windies finished by hitting 2 fours in last 3 balls of Bumrah’s final over but lost by a hefty 71 run margin.